mindsdb/mindsdb/mindsdb/integrations/handlers/pinecone_handler/README.md

 WHERE temp.metadata.tbd = true
 ```

-You can insert data into a new collection like so
+You can insert data into a new collection like so:

 ```sql
 CREATE TABLE pinecone_dev.temp (
 SELECT * FROM mysql_demo_db.temp LIMIT 10);
 ```

 To update records, you can use insert statement.
-When there is a conflicting id in pinecone index, the record is updated with new values.
+When there is a conflicting ID in pinecone index, the record is updated with new values.